Resource Page for Parents

 What treatment is available for delayed puberty?
 For boys, a jump start of 3-6 monthly injections of testosterone will often prompt puberty to continue on its own.
 For girls, it is less common to give estrogen, but if no other cause of delayed puberty is found - including a genetic evaluation - then this option is possible, through pills or patches.
 Because this estrogen and testosterone suppresses the body's own production of hormones, reevaluation of puberty should take place at least one month following the last treatment.
 Risks are few, but the greatest risk involves a thorough investigation of concerns that could be delaying puberty, and addressing those appropriately and sensitively.

-To schedule a time with Dr. Lerner to learn more,
+To schedule a two-hour appointment with Dr. Lerner to learn more,

 Resources for learning around the web:

 Dr. Lerner Answers Questions from Parents like You

 Dr. Lerner teaches parents who want to know everything.